 Priority The Priority property determines the order in which events are delivered to a consumer.
 This property can be set on all component types; however, it is typically set on individual event messages.
-Interaction with OrderPolicy Priority settings are effective only if the delivery points for prioritized messages have their OrderPolicy property set to PriorityOrder (see "Event Queue Order" on page 78); otherwise, the Priority property is ignored.
+Interaction with OrderPolicy Priority settings are effective only if the delivery points for prioritized messages have their OrderPolicy property set to PriorityOrder (see "Event Queue Order" on page 64); otherwise, the Priority property is ignored.
 Thus, in order to guarantee that all supplier-assigned priorities are respected in a given channel, OrderPolicy must be set to PriorityOrder for all proxy suppliers within that channel.
 Values The Priority property can be set to any short value between -32,767 (lowest priority) and 32,767 (highest priority), inclusive.
 By default, all events have a Priority setting of 0.
-Note: A consumer can modify a message's priority with mapping filters Note: A consumer can modify a message's priority with mapping filters (see "Mapping Filters" on page 100).
+Note: A consumer can modify a message's priority with mapping filters (see "Mapping Filters" on page 85).